-For example, if you select supporter_group then Supporter, you can only report on supporters that belong to at least one group.
+EXAMPLE: If you initially select supporter_group, then select the Supporter table, you can only report on supporters that belong to at least one group.
 All supporters that are not affiliated with any group are filtered out at this point.
 But if you had selected Supporter then supporter_group, it would be a different story: you could report on both supporters that don’t belong to a group and also those who do.
-As a guide line if you want to include as much detail as possible, select the largest table first then the more specific table.
+As a guideline if you want to include as much detail as possible, select the largest table first then the more specific table.

-In this tab, you can choose the fields you'll want to see in the report.
+In this tab, choose the fields you'll want to see in the report.
 Click the button as many times as you would like to add fields to the report.

 Field: This is the actual database field, selected from a pull-down menu based on the objects chosen for the report.

 Label:Type whatever header you'd like to see at the top of the column.
 The field name will display by default.

 Function: This menu offers a number of functions that could be applied to the results of the field in question.
 If the report is a Standard Report, most of these functions are about formatting numerical values, especially date values.
 If the report is an Aggregate Report the list of options is longer.